NitroAir

 What is it?

-Measurement of the amount of aerosols (suspended particles) in the entire atmospheric column.
+A measurement of the amount of aerosols (suspended particles) in the entire atmospheric column.

 How does it relate to PM?